snapshot-labs/snapshot-strategies/src/strategies/api-v2/README.md

 Voting strategy using a REST API endpoint.
 Number of votes depends on the return of the API endpoint.
 (Unlike the `api` strategy, this strategy does not depend on voting power of other addresses)

-> Note: Use this strategy only if you are not using any override strategies (example: `delegation` strategy).
+> Note: Use this strategy only if you are not using any override strategies (For example using `delegation` strategy).

 ## Parameters